WOFOST - WOrld FOod STudies

 SWAP

-SWAP (Soil, Water, Atmosphere and Plant) simulates transport of water, solutes and heat in unsaturated/saturated soils and optionally uses the WOFOST6.0 model to simulated crop growth.
+SWAP (Soil, Water, Atmosphere and Plant) simulates transport of water, solutes and heat in unsaturated/saturated soils and optionally uses the WOFOST7.2 model to simulate crop growth and crop demand for water and nutrients.
 The model is designed to simulate flow and transport processes at field scale level, during growing seasons and for long term time series.
+SWAP is implemented in Fortran90 and the WOFOST implementation in SWAP is actively maintained.

 We are limited in supporting others using WOFOST.
 Moreover, there is a considerable amount of documentation available through this website.
 So please read the documentation carefully before sending us trivial questions about WOFOST.
 However, in case of problems, please let us know and we will try to help you.
 Please contact the following people: